SmithWillSuffice/ohanga-pai/content/blog/3_money_veils.md

 ### The second veil

 The second veil is the gold standard.
-The idea that because you need some token to make a payment the token itself is somehow "the money."
+The idea that because you need some token to make a payment the token (or the stuff it is made out of) itself is somehow "the money."

 As explained above, the gold standard does not make gold the currency.
 It makes gold the buffer stock.
 If the issuer runs out of gold the currency rapidly deflates, since the buffer stock becomes scarce.
-It is an insane system.
+It is an insane unstable system.
-All mainstream economists agree with MMT that sustained moderate inflation is better than any deflation, but especially better than bursts of deflation (bank runs, the Cross of Gold, and all that).
+All mainstream economists agree with MMT that sustained moderate inflation is better than any deflation, but especially better than bursts of deflation (bank runs, the Cross of Gold, artificial austerity, and all that).

 ### The third veil